homeputers/ebal/README.md

    - `SSH_USER`: Username for SSH connection
    - `SSH_HOST`: Hostname or IP address of the server
    - `APP_DIRECTORY`: Directory path where the application is located on the server
+   - `PROD_SERVER_NAME`: The production domain/subdomain where the application will be served (e.g., `ebal.yourdomain.com`).
+This is used by Nginx to correctly route requests.

 2. Trigger the deployment manually from the GitHub Actions tab.